srobo/srcomp-puppet/README.md

  * under vagrant (note: this is discouraged)
  * using a Raspberry Pi

-In the latter two cases, the default (insecure) credential-based access over ssh to the default user (as well as `root`) are disabled.
-Access to the main user is available via SSH using keys whose public keys are in `modules/compbox/files/main-user-authorized_keys`.
+Note that the default (insecure) credential-based access over ssh to the default user (as well as `root`) are disabled.
+For the VM setup you should configure your own admin account (the instructions guide doing this).
+For other two cases, access to the main user is available via SSH using keys whose public keys are in `modules/compbox/files/main-user-authorized_keys`.

 The default state of a fresh machine is configured around the dummy compstate.